One of the best things you can ever do for yourself is to work in…

 Reach out to any and all connections

-The internet is one thing; real life is much more.
+The internet is one thing.
+Real life is so much more.

 If you know people, or know of people, who might want to hire you to do freelance work, be sure to reach out to them.
 Tell them you’re going to start freelancing.
 Ask if they might be able to give you some work.